 The graphs below from NOAA Satellite ocean measurements by latitude clearly show the increased evaporation is mitigating all the global ocean rise due to Northern Glacier melt.
 These Measurements have been made since 1993.
 We have had 40 years of warming in the North and so far the increase at any latitude is the same as it has been since 1880 when the manual measurements started.
 The historic rate is 2.6 mm/year.

 Since 1880 we have had global sea rise of 354 mm.
 This is over 137 years.
 The yearly rate is 2.6 mm per year.
 In 100 years the seas will rise 260 mm.
 The satellite measurement data shows a very similar rate.
-Even at the 3.3 mm rate the rise would be 330 mm.
-Please see the report The Reports page.
+Even at the 3.2 mm rate the rise would be 320 mm.
+This is certainly not much to care about because the rate since 1880 is the same as it is now.

 Additionally “Latent heat of evaporation” cools the oceans down.